 You’ve just been told that you need braces to correct your teeth.
 You probably have a ton of questions going through your head.
-How long do I need to wear braces?
+How long do I need to wear braces and how long do braces last?
 What will they feel like?
 Can I speed up my treatment time?
 Do braces hurt?

 How Long to Wear Braces - Considering Orthodontic Treatment?